locationtech/geowave/CONTRIBUTING.md

 If you have added something that trips the check, the options are, in order of
 preference: use a dependency that is already approved, drop the dependency, or ask a committer to file a review request with the Eclipse IP team.
-Committers can file requests by running the `IP Check` workflow manually with `file_reviews` enabled, which needs a `gitlab.eclipse.org` personal access token with the `api` scope stored as the `DASH_IPLAB_TOKEN` repository secret.
+Every push to master files requests for all restricted content, skipping anything that already has one.
+Committers can also file by running the `IP Check` workflow manually with `file_reviews` enabled.
+Both need a `gitlab.eclipse.org` personal access token with the `api` scope stored as the `DASH_IPLAB_TOKEN` repository secret.

-Much of the backlog is pulled in by versions that planned upgrades will replace, so file only for content that will stay: `include_group_ids` limits a run to the given Maven group IDs, and `include_artifact_ids` narrows it further where one group mixes current and outgoing versions.
+A manual run can be limited: `include_group_ids` restricts it to the given Maven group IDs, and `include_artifact_ids` narrows it further where one group mixes current and outgoing versions.

 When a change removes restricted content, the check lists it as resolved.
 Replace `DEPENDENCIES` with the `DEPENDENCIES` artifact from that run so the